MicrosoftDocs/mixed-reality/mixed-reality-docs/interaction-fundamentals.md

 ## Choose an interaction model for your customer

-Typically developers and creators have thought through the types of interactions that their customers can have.
+Typically, developers and creators have thought through the types of interactions that their customers can have.
 To encourage a customer-focused approach to design, we recommend the following guidance for selecting the interaction model that's optimized for your customer.

 ### Why follow this guidance?